Williampangestu/phase_0_unit_1/week_1/5_HTML_CSS_solo_challenge/my_reflection.md

 * I was having trouble understanding the concept of relative and absolute positioning.

 * I definitely learnt how to use relative and absolute positioning to position image inside div and also to put a caption on my picture.
 The other thing that I learnt is that we can actually use class and id together on the same element.
-For instance, we can put "<div class="Friends" id="Bestfriend"></div>".
+For instance, we can put div class="Friends" id="Bestfriend"

 * I am pretty confident with each of the learning competencies for this challenge, I think I successfully completed all of the challenges.